PrietoAmigo/MVA-HEP/README.txt

 origin and minimizes the error in order to diminish the experimental background.

 The obvious next step is to study a multivariate method that will help with this particle tagging.
-We will try to train a the algorithm so that we get a classification with a lower error rate than the original classification.
+We will try to train the algorithm so that we get a classification with a lower error rate than the original classification.
 Our choice of algorithm for this purpose is going to be a neural network.

 To conclude this study we then will apply and compare the particle source predictions by the original classification and